UAlberta-CMPUT174/cmput174-dev/README.md

 1. Install Visual Studio Code.
 Follow this [link](https://code.visualstudio.com/download) to download the installer for macOS, Windows, and Linux.
 2. Open Visual Studio Code.
 3. Refer to the video "Installing Remote-Containers" below for a demonstration of the following instructions.
 Install the `Remote-Containers` extension for Visual Studio Code.
 To do so, select the `Extensions` menu from the panel on the left side of the window and enter `Remote Containers` in the search bar.
 Finally, click the `Install` button to add the extension to Visual Studio.
 5. Refer to the video "Creating The Development Environment" below for a demonstration of the following instructions.
-Note that the icon may be a different color on your machine.
-Click the icon in the bottom-left of the window.
+Click the icon (typically blue or green) in the bottom-left corner of the window.
 In the menu that pops up, select `Clone Repository In Container Volume` and enter the URL of this repository (https://github.com/UAlberta-CMPUT174/cmput174-dev).
 6. For a demonstration of setting the Python interpreter (should be set by default), running scripts, or restoring a previous session after closing Visual Studio Code, refer to the corresponding videos below.

 # Video: Installing Remote-Containers